bellodavid/bellodavid/README.md

 ### Hi there 👋

+I'm a Web and Blockchain Developer continually seeking and testing new tools and opportunities for innovation.
+I'm passionate about web applications, blockchain technologies and development tools.

 <!--
 **bellodavid/bellodavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.